Kalbintion/WFBuilder-Lang/README.md

 | [u][/u] | Uppercases text. **Deprecated.
 This tag to be phased out.
 Match capitalization to the mod found in-game.** |
 | [hr]    | Creates a horizontal rule. |
 | [icon][/icon] | Provides an icon at that part.
 See [ICON_LIST.md](ICON_LIST.md) |

+# How To Translate Details
+The Details file contains extra information typically used by warframes, mods and other key parts of the interface.
+This includes information like special ability descriptions and augment descriptions found in the Details tab of a warframe.
+The information is broken up into sections to find easier, including header comments for frames and their abilities.

+Each line found in there contains the key used by WFBuilder, surrounded by single quotes, following by an equal sign and greater than (`=>`) and finally the string that is shown.
+This is typically encapsulated by single or double quotes and the line ends with a comma.
+The only portion that should be modified with the displayed string mentioned, and the line must end with a comma.
+For those who are a bit more knowledgeable about programming, this is the contents of a PHP array used by the language file itself.

+#### Examples
+If, as a hypothetical, the status Magnetic term was no longer used and DE changed it to be "shield shock" then the following line would need to be changed:

+`'magnetique'=>'magnetic',` to `'magnetique'=>'shield shock',`

+Or if Ash's Shurikens were renamed as Throwing Stars, then the line for his ability, found under the header `// SHURIKEN` would be changed from:

+`'shuriken'=>'shuriken(s)',` to `'shuriken'=>'throwing star(s)',`